kinolag/fruitcart/README.md

 • adjusts the subtotal if an offer has been activated (in this case by the client, but in a real scenario the same could be done by the admin)

-• returns a message if trying to add items to cart when all quantities are still zero
+• returns a message if trying to add items to cart when all quantities are equal to zero

-• returns an alert if trying to place an order when no item has been added to the cart
+• returns an alert if trying to place an order when no item has been added to the cart yet

 • returns an alert to confirm an order has been placed.
 The page is then reset to the starting status.